- International corporate taxation is a pretty abstract topic. What exactly is being changed?

 If, for example, profits earned by a group subsidiary located in a tax haven are taxed at an effective rate of only 5%, then the new rules will come into play.

 With a global minimum tax rate of 15%, the country where the parent company is based will have the right to charge an additional 10% in taxes on the subsidiary’s profits.
 This will ensure that even those profits located in the tax haven are ultimately subject to an effective tax rate of 15%.

 Furthermore, the new rules will prevent corporations from using tricks to shift profits to tax havens.
 One of these tricks is the payment of royalties to related group companies located in tax havens.
 Royalties include things like payments for the use of brand names, patents and other rights.

-Continuing with the example cited above, let’s say that some of the group’s rights are held by a subsidiary located in a tax haven.
+Continuing with the above example, let’s say that some of the group’s rights are held by a subsidiary located in a tax haven.
 The subsidiary then receives regular royalty payments from other group companies located in countries with high tax rates.
-This allows the companies in high-tax countries to lower their profits, because they can deduct the royalties as business expenses.
+This allows the companies in high-tax countries to reduce their profits, because they can deduct the royalties as business expenses.

 What do the new rules mean for Germany in terms of revenue?

 Based on current calculations, Germany’s tax revenue will increase as a result of the minimum tax rate.